A painting can function as a haunted object; a psychic container of the past reverberating through the present.

-I paint as if searching for something oddly familiar in the dark, often beginning with painterly chaos that eventually renders itself into a kind of order through imagery and context.
-Throughout this process I stumble upon images from childhood memory, dreams, nightmares, archetypes from art history, mythologies, ancestral motifs, etc. All of it equates to a wandering through the dark, searching for a connectivity between things otherwise disparate.
+While working, I often begin with painterly chaos that renders itself into a kind of order through imagery and context.
+Throughout, I stumble upon images derived from childhood memory, dreams, nightmares, archetypes from art history, mythologies, ancestral motifs, etc. All of it equates to a wandering through the dark, searching for a connectivity between things otherwise disparate.

 The work also functions as a mirror for the outside viewer, allowing for individual self-reflection and interpretation.
 Little or nothing of what I create is didactic or absolute.

-All of my works are best experienced by you, the viewer, while you are alone.
+All of my works are best observed by you, the viewer, while you are alone.